 Offer the patient alternatives including Lifestyle/Behavioral changes

-Assure the patient truly understands current recommendation and risks her choice
+Assure the patient truly understands the current recommendation and risks of her choice

 The patient’s Quality of Life is extremely important and the patient has a right to choose reasonable risks.